dmbaturin/ocamlbook.org/book/recursive-functions.md

 ## Exercises

-Write a function that checks if given integer number is prime (i.e. has no divisors other than 1 and itself).
+1. Write a function that checks if given integer number is prime (i.e. has no divisors other than 1 and itself).

-Write a function that calculates the greatest common divisor of two integer numbers using the Euclides algorithm: gcd n 0 = n, gcd n m = gcd m, (n mod m).
+2. Write a function that calculates the greatest common divisor of two integer numbers using the Euclides algorithm: gcd n 0 = n, gcd n m = gcd m, (n mod m).
 Do it in both naive and tail recursive style.

-Rewrite this function for multiplying non-zero numbers to be tail recursive:
+3. Consider this function for multiplying integer numbers:

 ```
 let rec mul n m =